Fely Irvine

-Fely Irvine (born 1988/1989) is an Australian actress, singer and dancer.
-She was a former member of Hi-5 and became a contestant in The Voice.
-She left Hi-5 in 2011 after three years with the group.
-Irvine went on the live in the U.S where sings on the Mastros circuit.
+Fely Irvine (born 9 January 1989) is an Australian actress, singer and dancer.
+She was a former member of Hi-5 between 2009 and 2011 after three years with the group and became a contestant in The Voice.
+Irvine went on the live in the U.S. where she sings on the Mastros circuit.
 She was a contestant on American Idol and made top 60.
-She replaced Sun Park, who played as Ginger in Gasp! in 2009 and was in turn succeeded by Dayen Zheng in 2012.
-Irvine is of half-Filipino and half-Scottish ancestry.
+Irvine is of half-Chinese/Spanish and half-Scottish ancestry.

 Personal life

 Irvine became engaged to Home and Away star Tai Hara in January 2015, and the couple married in Bali in January 2017.
+Their first child, a daughter, was born in late 2020.